RyanJarv/msh/README.md

 ## Things To Know

 * This project is a work in progress.
 * The use of the word "sandboxed" is relative here.
-You can probably think of this as something along the lines of user seperation, when possible, per executable.
+You can probably think of this as something along the lines of user seperation, when possible, per executable execution.
+* At the moment the current working directory is always shared with the container.

 #### Features

 * Container builds are done on the fly when a msh file is first executed.
 * When the source msh file is modified, builds will run on next execution.

-#### Potential Future Features
+#### Future Features

 * Support more complex dockerfiles.
   * Currently, builds are run an empty temp directory.
+* Support additional runtime options for sharing.

 ### Install
 ```